 The most relevant evidence on the use of the Watchman device for LAAC in patients eligible for anticoagulation derives from 2 industry-sponsored RCTs comparing Watchman and systemic anticoagulants and a patient-level meta-analysis of those studies.
 After 5 years of follow-up, meta-analytic results showed that the ischemic stroke risk beyond 7 days did not differ between groups and that the hemorrhagic stroke risk remained significantly lower in the LAAC group.
 The results showed that the Watchman device is noninferior to warfarin alone in stroke prevention among patients with nonvalvular AF.
 Also, patients treated with the Watchman device experienced significantly lower bleeding and mortality.
+In patients who have received ablation for atrial fibrillation, an RCT found the Watchman device to be noninferior to oral anticoagulation for the composite of death from any cause, stroke, or systemic embolism.
 A large study of patients receiving the Watchman device (combining patients from the 2 RCTs and 2 registries) reported that patients who developed DRT were 4 times more likely to experience a stroke or systemic embolism.
 The authors suggest a surveillance strategy for patients at high risk of DRT following Watchman implantation.
-One RCT found use of LAAC with either the Watchman device or Amplatzer Amulet device noninferior to direct oral anticoagulants for high-risk patients with AF..
+One RCT found use of LAAC with either the Watchman device or Amplatzer Amulet device noninferior to direct oral anticoagulants for high-risk patients with AF.